Pediatric Nurse Practitioner (PNP) Programs in Pennsylvania

 Written by Jennifer Trimbee

 Pediatric nurse practitioners (PNPs) treat patients from birth to adolescence and even into young adulthood.
-Like all NPs in PA, they do not practice independently and must work under the direct supervision of a physician.
+Like all NPs in PA, they must complete a collaborative agreement period before practicing independently.
+Pennsylvania became a Full Practice Authority state in 2025 under Act 68, allowing NPs to practice independently after a three-year collaborative period.

 Nurses who want to pursue a PNP degree, whether in acute or primary care, have a few options in Pennsylvania, whether they’re looking for on-campus or distance learning.